 Connecting researchers to industry opportunities during and after graduate school.
 Developing bi-directional relationships between industry partners and graduate students.
 Encourage multidisciplinary collaboration.

 Provide a platform for researchers to showcase their work.
 Encourage accessible research related to water through social events.

-Background: WatIF was inspired by a local symposium held in 2013 at Queen’s University in Kingston.
-The Water Research Centre (WRC) at Queen’s University hosted an annual local graduate student symposiums between Queen’s University and the Royal Military College of Canada (RMC) to showcase research across the two campuses.
-The 4th Annual Water Research Centre Graduate Student Symposium was the first organized by graduate students, including WatIF co-founders Donya Danesh and Sarah Thompson, WatIF2014 committee member Dan Lamhonwah, and symposium volunteer Hussain Aqeel.
-After seeing the breadth and depth of water research simply within RMC and Queen’s, this initial team of students realized how isolated they felt to their individual research and how disconnected they were from the early water research community as a whole [across Canada].
+The seeds of an idea were planted: WatIF was inspired by a local symposium held in 2013 at Queen’s University in Kingston.
+The Water Research Centre (WRC) at Queen’s University hosted an annual local graduate student symposium between Queen’s University and the Royal Military College of Canada (RMC) to showcase research across the two campuses.
+The 4th Annual Water Research Centre Graduate Student Symposium was the first organized by graduate students, including WatIF co-founders Donya Danesh and Sarah Thompson, WatIF2014 committee member Dan Lamhonwah, and a graduate student volunteer.
+After seeing the breadth and depth of water research simply within RMC and Queen’s, this initial team of students realized how isolated they felt to their individual research and how disconnected they were from the early water research community as a whole (across Canada).
 Ms. Danesh, Ms. Thompson and Mr. Lamhonwah aspired to share the sense of community, unity, and inspiration they gained from this local symposium with other graduate students across Canada.
 The team also felt that an opportunity was needed for graduate students across Canada to share their water research across disciplines, so they decided to create a unique platform tailored specifically to students.